 What Abnormal Results Mean

 There are no risks associated with the test, other than possible skin irritation.

 Ambulatory electrocardiography; Electrocardiography (ECG) - ambulatory; Continuous electrocardiograms (EKGs); Holter monitors; Transtelephonic event monitors

 Krahn AD, Yee R, Skanes AC, Klein GJ.
-Cardiac monitoring: short- and long-term recording.
-In: Zipes DP, Jalife J, Stevenson WG, eds.
+Electrocardiographic monitoring: short- and long-term recording.
+In: Jalife J, Stevenson WG, eds.
 Zipes and Jalife's Cardiac Electrophysiology: From Cell to Bedside.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 66.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 62.

 Review Date 10/26/2022